felipegtx/common.cet/docs/fika/foDataShelf.cm.md

-Here's the consolidated document combining the information from both sources:
+Here's the consolidated document that combines the information from both sources while removing redundancies and maintaining clarity:

 # FIKA Office Shelf Documentation

 ## Product Overview

-This document describes the configuration logic and part number structure for the FIKA Office Shelf, a panel-hung shelf product.
-The shelf is designed to be mounted on a panel and comes in various widths to accommodate different space requirements.
+This document describes the configuration logic and part number structure for the FIKA Office Shelf, a wall-mounted shelf designed for office environments.

 ## Dimensions

 The FIKA Office Shelf is available in the following dimensions:

 - **Width**: 24", 30", 36", 42", 48", 54", or 60"
-- **Depth**: 9" (fixed)
+- **Depth**: 9"
-- **Height**: 4" (fixed)
+- **Height**: 4"

 The default width for this shelf is 30 inches.